apalermo01/theme-builder/README.md

  - [x] initial pass
  - [ ] auto-parse true color terminal settings based on what terminals are in theme file
 - [ ] implement a more robust way of inserting configuration options into temp config files.
 For example, colorscheme for nvchad relies on an exact match of 'theme = "'
-- [ ] orgnaize allowed elements in utils
+- [x] orgnaize allowed elements in utils
+- [ ] documentation
+    - [ ] add info about default path parameter
+    - [ ] base configuration
+    - [ ] appended theme-specific config options

 ## theme structure
 each theme has a set of folders, each corresponding to a tool / progam. there is a master json file specifying which tools are used.